Tomskeil/strava-API/README.md

 Alternatively the Makefile in the root directory comprises all the relevant tasks and targets to build, test and run the application.

-> make build
+> make install

 # Quick start guide

 Assuming your Strava account and the application has already been setup and authorised, we will start by creating the configuration file in the project folder.
 From the root directory navigate as follows:

 > cd garmin_mod/